 Forget about taking a bus or planting uncomfortable footwear, for You can only get to Cala Mastella with a private vehicle you will not be able to park on foot from the beach.
 Do not worry, the road to the cove is neither too long nor too difficult.
 Yes, if you plan to take the kids is probably not the best option since, apart from the aforementioned, the services in this enclave do not go beyond a stall and some hammock.

 The color of water is one of its most surprising singularities.
-The rocks, the white sand and the posidonia that make up its bottom they intermingle giving us a palette of colors that goes from the most intense green and blue to the darkest tones.
-This is one of the characteristics most appreciated by those who come up to Cala Mastella for to practice surface diving.
+The rocks, the white sand and the posidonia that make up its bottom they intermingle, giving us a color palette that goes from the most intense green and blue to the darkest tones.
+This is one of the characteristics most appreciated by those who come to Cala Mastella to to practice surface diving.